When is Offline Policy Selection Sample Efficient for Reinforcement Learning?: Bellman Error Selection for OPS

-Suppose we are given a set of candidate value functions $\cQ \defeq \{q_1,\dots,q_K\}$ and let $\Pi=\{\pi_1,\dots,\pi_K\}$ be the set of corresponding greedy policies, a common strategy is to select the action value function with the smallest BE \citep{farahmand2011model}.
-In the finite horizon setting, we define the Bellman error with respect to $q_i$ as
+The selection problem using BE is slightly different from the OPS problem we defined in the previous section.
+Suppose we are given a set of candidate value functions $\cQ \defeq \{q_1,\dots,q_K\}$ and let $\Pi=\{\pi_1,\dots,\pi_K\}$ be the set of corresponding (greedy) policies, a common strategy is to select the action value function with the smallest BE \citep{farahmand2011model}.
+In the finite horizon setting, the Bellman error with respect to $q_i$ is defined as

 where $\norm{q}_{p,\mu_h} \defeq (\sum_{(s,a)\in\cS_h\times\cA} \mu_h(s,a) |q(s,a)|^p)^{1/p}$.
 We define $(\varepsilon,\delta)$-sound \emph{BE selection} in the following.